- Journals & Databases

-- Animation is an international, peer-reviewed journal brings together research in film and media studies, architecture, art and design, visual culture and creative practice.
+- Animation is an international, peer-reviwed journal.
+It brings together researach in fims and media studies, architecture, art and design, visual culture and creative practice.

 - Box of Broadcasts is an on demand TV and radio service for education.
 The academically-focused system enables you to record programmes from over 65 free-to-air channels, and search an extensive archive.
 Box of Broadcasts is intuitive and easy to use, so you may find you can start straight away.

 - Communication and Mass Media contains full text articles from over 500 journals.
 There is also an integrated communication thesaurus to help with related terms.

 - Film and Television Literature Index covers the entire spectrum of film and television theory, preservation and restoration, writing, production, cinematography, technical aspects and reviews.

 - JSTOR provides access to the highest-quality academic journals, books, and primary sources.
 The collections include JSTOR Arts and Sciences I, II, III and VII.